npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

 > who died in 1844, two years after his wife Janet Galbreath,
 > as recorded in the Campbeltown Old Parish Records.

+## Page 137

+Mentions [John Galbraith](/people/galbraith-john-1809.md) became a partner in Longrow Distillery, and other business notes.

 ## Page 176

     TBD